Student members

 What’s the difference between student members and volunteers?

 Student members have certain requirements such as attending weekly meetings and trainings in preparation to serve patients at one of our health clinics.
-Volunteers on the other hand do not have to meet any requirements.

 From our alumni: